Tenable.io Vulnerability Management

 Ingest: This feed ingests the Tenable.io data that was generated based on parameters passed in the Generate phase.

 The data feeds ingest Tenable.io data based on the date settings in the Custom parameter that is set to <LastRunTime>.
+The default setting for the Date parameter is as follows.

 -